Minimalism

-In visual arts, music, and other media, minimalism is an art movement that had emerged in the post-World War II era in Western art.
-It is often interpreted as a reaction to abstract expressionism and modernism.
-The movement anticipated various post-minimalist practices in contemporary art that extended or critically reflected on minimalism original aims.
-Minimalism emphasized reducing art to its essentials, focusing on the object itself and the viewer's experience with minimal mediation from the artist.
-Prominent artists associated with minimalism include Donald Judd, Agnes Martin, Dan Flavin, Carl Andre, Robert Morris, Anne Truitt, and Frank Stella.
+Minimalism is an art movement that emphasizes reducing art to its essentials, focusing on the object itself and the viewer's experience, with as little mediation from the artist as possible.
+It emerged in the post-World War II era in Western art, and is often interpreted as a reaction to abstract expressionism and modernism.

-Minimalism in music features methods like repetition and gradual variation, such as the works of La Monte Young, Terry Riley, Steve Reich, Philip Glass, Julius Eastman and John Adams.
+Prominent visual artists associated with minimalism include Donald Judd, Agnes Martin, Dan Flavin, Carl Andre, Robert Morris, Anne Truitt, and Frank Stella.
+Minimal music features methods like repetition and gradual variation, such as the works of La Monte Young, Terry Riley, Steve Reich, Philip Glass, Julius Eastman and John Adams.
 The term is sometimes used to describe the plays and novels of Samuel Beckett, the films of Robert Bresson, the stories of Raymond Carver, and the automobile designs of Colin Chapman.

-In recent years, minimalism has come to refer to anything or anyone that is spare or reduced to its essentials.
+A restroom sign with minimalistic characteristics of two genders.
+The body is also the same shape, just inverted, which further adds to the minimalism employed in the design of the sign.

+The movement preceded postminimalism, which encompasses various practices in contemporary art that extend or critically reflect on minimalism's original aims.